1755 Lisbon earthquake: Earthquake and tsunami

 The earthquake struck on the morning of 1 November 1755, All Saints' Day.
 Contemporary reports state that the earthquake lasted from three and a half to six minutes, causing fissures 5 m wide in the city center.
 Survivors rushed to the open space of the docks for safety and watched as the sea receded, revealing a plain of mud littered with lost cargo and shipwrecks.
 Approximately 40 minutes after the earthquake, a tsunami engulfed the harbor and downtown area, rushing up the Tagus river "so fast that several people riding on horseback ... were forced to gallop as fast as possible to the upper grounds for fear of being carried away."
 It was followed by two more waves.
 Candles lit in homes and churches all around the city for All Saints' Day were knocked over, starting a fire that developed into a firestorm which burned for hours in the city, asphyxiating people up to 30 m from the blaze.

 Lisbon was not the only Portuguese city affected by the catastrophe.
-Throughout the south of the country, in particular the Algarve, destruction was rampant.
+Throughout the south of the country, in particular the Algarve, destruction was widespread.
 The tsunami destroyed some coastal fortresses in the Algarve and, at lower levels, it razed several houses.
 Almost all the coastal towns and villages of the Algarve were heavily damaged, except Faro, which was protected by the sandy banks of Ria Formosa.
 In Lagos, the waves reached the top of the city walls.
-Other towns in different Portuguese regions, such as Peniche, Cascais, Setúbal and even Covilhã (which is located near the Serra da Estrela mountain range in central inland Portugal) were visibly affected by the earthquake, the tsunami or both of them.
+Other towns in different Portuguese regions, such as Peniche, Cascais, Setúbal and even Covilhã (which is located near the Serra da Estrela mountain range in central inland Portugal) were visibly affected by the earthquake, the tsunami, or both.
 The shock waves of the earthquake destroyed part of Covilhã's castle walls and its large towers and damaged several other buildings in Cova da Beira, as well as in Salamanca, Spain.
 In Setúbal, parts of the Fort of São Filipe de Setúbal were damaged.